-• The student will be barred from participation in any athletic activity, extra-curricular activities/performances for the remainder of his/her middle school or high school career.
-Driving privileges will be suspended for the remainder of their high school career as well.
+• The student may be barred from participation in any athletic activity, extra-curricular activities/performances for the remainder of his/her middle school or high school career.
+Driving privileges may be suspended for the remainder of their high school career as well.
 Students engaged in an active treatment program may be reinstated.
-This reinstatement and/or and forfeiture of the student's activities and/or performance will be determined in the sole discretion of the building administrator.
+This reinstatement and/or and forfeiture of the student's activities and/or performance will be determined by the building administrator.
 Prior to reinstatement the student must show significant progress toward rehabilitation from a certified chemical dependency professional or an OHMAS Certified Agency.